PSŻ Poznań: History

+Predecessors

 Lechia Poznań

 Speedway in Poznan was active during the inaugural 1948 Polish speedway season.
 Lechia Poznań was one of two clubs to compete in the very first edition of the Championships.
 The team only competed until the end of 1950.

 Unia Poznań

 A second club called Unia Poznań also started in 1948 and continued until the end of 1950, although they did compete in the regional leagues in 1951 as did another team called Kolejarz Poznań.

 Gwardia/Olimpia Poznań

 Gwardia Poznań competed in the regional leagues in 1951 and 1955 before taking part in the second division north group in 1956.
 Under their new name Olimpia Poznań, they were due to compete in the third division in 1957 but received a one year ban from the authorities.

 The 1957 season proved to be the last for teams from Poznań for 34 years, although meetings were still held in the city at the Stadion Golęcin.